gleanerio/archetype/networks/oceans/README.md

 > NOTE: The goal is that this demo can be run with the only pre-requisites
 > being Docker, the ability to run command line scripts and optionally the ability to run
 > Jupyter notebooks

+> NOTE:  see the [appendix](appendix.md) for other more detailed resources on the topic of authoring
+> and structuring JSON-LD.
+We will only touch on it briefly here.

 ## Set up our environment

-* introduction to our tool selection
+* Introduction to our tool selection: [GleanerIO](https://github.com/gleanerio)
-  * GleanerIO
-      - Gleaner
-      - Nabu
-* define our sources (see notes.md)
+* Define our sources
     - identify our sources and show configuration files for gleaner and nabu
-    - show [Ocean Catalog](https://catalogue.odis.org/) and example entry for [BCO-DMO](https://catalogue.odis.org/view/3287)
-* set up our run environment
+* Set up our run environment
     - docker compose
       - Minio
       - Oxigraph